blakeberg/geth-node/README.md

 * for web3 JavaScript Dapp API type `web3` as it contains the modules `net`, `eth`, `db` and `shh`

 ### Mining
 Mining Ether = Securing the network = verify computation while Ether is the currency.
 You will get 5 Ether for a successful mined block with a much lower difficulty in testnet morden.
 You will need Ether to deploy contracts, interact with it and able to make transactions.
-At least one Ether is more than enough cause Gas cost for (contract) computation takes about 20 Gwei (1 Ether = 1000000000 Gwei).
+At least one Ether is more than enough cause Gas price for (contract) computation takes about 20 Gwei (1 Ether = 1000000000 Gwei).

 > If you have already an account with ether you can send ether to newly created account at step 2 and skip the other steps go directly to contracts.

+**Before you start mining you should have been synced the full blockchain.**

 1. if your client running attach to JavaScript console
 2. create an account: `personal.newAccount("newpass")`
 *(take this adress as 0x0...)*
 3. set account for mining: `miner.setEtherbase("0x0...")`
+4. see syncing: `eth.syncing` *(you should have `currentBlock=highestBlock` before mining)*
-4. start mining: `miner.start()`
+5. start mining: `miner.start()`
-5. see hashrate: `miner.hashrate`
+6. see hashrate: `miner.hashrate`
-6. see balance: `web3.eth.getBalance("0x0...")`
+7. see balance: `web3.eth.getBalance("0x0...")`
-7. stop mining: `miner.stop()` *(if you have balance > 0)*
+8. stop mining: `miner.stop()` *(if you have balance > 0)*

+**Mining will take 100% cpu.**

-It will take some time to generate about 1,2GB Ethash `~/.ethash` and 500MB for full blockchain `~/.ethereum/testnet/chaindata`.
+It will take some time (15+ minutes) to generate about 1,2GB Ethash `~/.ethash`.
 If your mining has begun you can see this with a `hashrate > 0` from JavaScript console via `miner.hashrate`.

 >Don't loose your private keys `~/.ethereum/testnet/keystore` cause you won't have access to your account and ether without them.